Aaronm509/Aaronm509/README.md

-- 👋 Hi, I’m @Aaronm509
+- 👋 Hi, I’m @Aaronm509 and I am Student at Sathyabama Institute Of Science and Technology and I will graduate in mid of 2026.
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning ...c programming
+- 🌱 I’m currently learning java and frontend development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...